jingminhu2021/ESM_SBRP/README.md

 3. On the left panel, under applications, click on snapshots.

-4. Click on import from file, select "SBRP_1" from snapshot folder.
+4. Click on "import from file", select "SBRP_V3.json" from "API_Gateway_snapshot" folder.

-5. Click details and click restore.
+5. Click "details" and click "restore".

-6. Select "services" and "routes" and confirm.
+6. Select "services" and "routes" and "import objects".
 If there are any fails after restoring, repeat restore step.

 7. Build the docker images.